-We expect that our sales cycle will be lengthy and unpredictable, which will make it difficult for us to forecast revenue and may increase the magnitude of quarterly fluctuations in our operating results.
+Our sales cycle is lengthy and unpredictable, which may make it difficult for us to forecast revenue and may increase the magnitude of quarterly fluctuations in our operating results.

-Our PacBio RS is expected to have a lengthy sales and purchase order cycle because it is a major capital item and generally requires the approval of our customers' senior management.
+Our PacBio RS has a lengthy sales and purchase order cycle because it is a major capital item and generally requires the approval of our customers' senior management.
 This may contribute to substantial fluctuations in our quarterly operating results, particularly during the periods in which our sales volume is low.
 Because of these fluctuations, it is likely that in some future quarters our operating results will fall below the expectations of securities analysts or investors.
 If that happens, the market price of our stock would likely decrease.
 These fluctuations also mean that investors will not be able to rely upon our operating results in any particular period as an indication of future performance.